Part 1, The Insulin On Board Guide for T1D

 • Insulin sensitivity rises, sometimes sharply.

-• Insulin clearance by the kidneys is reduced, making more insulin available to muscle cells — insulin effectively becomes stronger.
+• Insulin clearance by the kidneys is reduced, making more insulin available to muscle cells, so insulin effectively becomes stronger.

 How exercise amplifies insulin exposure: increased blood flow, GLUT4 upregulation, insulin sensitivity, and reduced renal clearance